Sydney-Informatics-Hub/nf4ls-materials/docs/instructor.md

 ### 1.3 Writing your first pipeline

 This is the first hands-on Nextflow exercise.
 In this lesson, you will guide learners through their initial Nextflow exercise by introducing them to the **fundamental building blocks of a minimal Nextflow script**.
-You'll cover the `process` and `workflow` scopes inside the `main.nf` file, focusing on key `process` compoenents like `input`, `ouput`, and `script`.
+You'll cover the `process` and `workflow` scopes inside the `main.nf` file, focusing on key `process` components like `input`, `ouput`, and `script`.
 Your main aim is to ensure learners understand the minimum components needed for a simple, working, one-step pipeline.

+To repeat the content, this is important and the model will be used in later steps:

+>The order of steps taken to build the process in the following exercises are intentional.
+We will be building processes by defining each process block starting with the script then the output.
+In later sections, we will add input and process directives to this order.
+>
+>This order is not prescriptive, however, the script logic often determines how the other process blocks should look like and this order can be helpful for breaking down building processes in a logical way.
+This approach will be continued in Part 2, when you build an RNAseq workflow!

 - Highlight that this lesson is to introduce only the minimum requirements for a Nextflow script.
 - Reinforce that there are many ways to achieve the same thing but it is important to be consistent (e.g. see individual concepts below).